Climate Change and Environmental Sustainability Initiative

 BNU Green translates our environmental commitment into tangible, campus-wide action.
 Through targeted infrastructure upgrades, behavioral change campaigns, and data-driven interventions, we aim to build a climate-resilient, resource-efficient campus aligned with national and global sustainability frameworks.

-• Introduction of water meters to enable granular consumption tracking and identify high-usage zones.
+• Introduction of smart water meters to enable granular consumption analytics and identify high- demand zones for targeted interventions

 Energy Transition and Efficiency